heptarch/heptarch.github.io/drafts/demon.md

 "I have been carrying out researches into the optical properties of magnetised fluids."
 He restrains himself from laughing at the absurdity.
 "In what connection?
 And how, ah, forgive me, how could you possibly get access to the necessary equipment?"
 He leafs theatrically through the notebook.
-The scribbles of a child...
+The scribbling of a child...

 She explains as if it was as commonplace as the teapot.
 "I am employed